PhamMinhTrietHCMUS/IML_LAB02-MNIST_Digit_Recognition-Softmax_Regression/README.md

 **Accuracy:** 92.06% (baseline) | 93.65% (HOG features)

-> **Note:** For detailed mathematical derivations, feature engineering explanations, and comprehensive analysis, please refer to the **[report.tex](report.tex)** file which contains the complete academic documentation.
+> **Note:** For detailed mathematical derivations, feature engineering explanations, and comprehensive analysis, please refer to the **Report** file which contains the complete academic documentation.

 ---